 Cairngorm Gliding Club

-Use of GPS to assist safe descent through cloud
+Use of GPS to assist an emergency descent through cloud

-A GPS is not a primary navigation aid.
+A glider GPS is not a primary navigation aid.
 Extreme care should be taken to avoid being caught above cloud cover during a wave flight.
+If you have to make a descent in cloud below 4500’ QFE in the vicinity of the airfield you are risking your life and breaking the Instrument Flight Rules.

-Should you have the misfortune to find yourself above complete cover, or in poor visibility, then the following advice is offered for a GPS -assisted descent to Feshie Airfield.
+Should you have the misfortune to find yourself above complete cover, or in poor visibility, then the following advice is offered for a GPS-assisted emergency descent to Feshie Airfield.

 -